Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: Testable implications and aggregation

 where the first stage is

 and $\pi_{1,0}$ is the first stage coefficient.
 Observed and potential outcomes and choices are linked as

 where $\tilde{d}^{j}\equiv\d{\tilde{d}^{j}=1}$ denotes the cluster-level potential treatment and $\tilde{y}^{j}$ is the potential outcome in cluster $j$.
-In section \ref{appx:proof-violation-exclusion} we show that this IV estimand does not, under Assumptions \ref{ass:excl}--\ref{ass:mono}, have a causal interpretation as a positive weighted average of treatment effects for the cluster complier groups.
+In Appendix \ref{appx:proof-violation-exclusion} we show that this IV estimand does not, under Assumptions \ref{ass:excl}--\ref{ass:mono}, have a causal interpretation as a positively weighted average of treatment effects for the cluster complier groups.
 This result is summarized in Proposition \ref{th:exclusion-viol}. \begin{prop} Suppose Assumptions \ref{ass:excl}--\ref{ass:mono} hold.

 \begin{enumerate}[label={\emph{(\alph*)}}, ref={6(\alph*)}]

 \item Under control clustering, $\tilde{\beta}_{1}^{IV}$ does not have a causal interpretation as a positively weighted average of treatment effects for the cluster complier group.
 If the clustering is $S_{1}=\{1\}$ and $S_{0}=\{2,0\}$, we have